lans.cloud Tools

 2. Keep all character sets on when the site allows it: lowercase, uppercase, numbers, and symbols maximize the pool an attacker must search.

-3. Generate and copy— the strength meter shows the entropy of your settings in bits; aim for "Strong" or better.
+3. Generate and copy: the strength meter shows how long a cracking rig would need to guess it (hover for the exact entropy in bits); aim for “Strong” or better.

 Why Random Beats Memorable